skykanin/lastpass-tui/README.md

 # LastPass TUI
-A terminal user interface for LastPass written in haskell
+A terminal user interface for LastPass written in Haskell.

 ## Develop
 ### Prerequisites